Harryyadav/slate/source/includes/jobs.md

 ### Query Parameters

 The following parameters may be used to filter the ALM integrations resources in the response.
+A `connection` corresponds to either a connector or an integration.
 See the [Integrations](#integrations) and [Integration Connectors](#integration-connectors) section for more details about the `connection` parameter.

 Parameter | Description
 ----------|-----------------------------